In this article

 For many older learners, the goal of learning French isn’t to achieve perfect fluency or to pass a rigorous academic exam.
 Instead, the focus is typically on practical communication skills that allow them to engage in everyday conversations, travel comfortably, and enjoy the cultural richness of French-speaking regions.
 The good news is that achieving this level of communication doesn’t require mastery of every grammar rule or the ability to debate in French philosophy.

 Most older learners aim to reach a basic or intermediate level (A2 or B1 on the Common European Framework of Reference for Languages, CEFR).
-With A2-level proficiency, you can easily navigate tourist scenarios, such as ordering food in restaurants, asking for directions, or checking into hotels.
+With A2-level proficiency, you can handle tourist scenarios comfortably: ordering food in restaurants, asking for directions, checking into hotels.
 With B1-level proficiency, you can handle more complex conversations, manage day-to-day tasks, and engage in light social conversations.

 It’s important to recognize that language learning doesn’t have to mean perfection.
 Fluency is a broad concept, and reaching a level where you can communicate effectively is a realistic and rewarding goal.
 Even if your French isn’t flawless, being able to connect with locals, express your needs, and share in cultural experiences is immensely fulfilling.